-Judge Preliminarily Approves Historic Payment of Up to 500 Million Dollars For Apple iPhone Consumers Impacted By Software Slowdowns
+Judge Preliminarily Approves Historic Payment of Up to 500 Million Dollars As CPM Aids Apple iPhone Consumers Impacted By Software Slowdowns

 Judge Edward J. Davila preliminarily approved a historic settlement for U.S. consumers against Apple Inc. Apple has agreed to settle a nationwide class action based on allegations that Apple issued software updates that throttled or slowed down the performance of certain iPhones.
 While the software updates were first provided in January 2017, the class action complaint alleges that Apple waited almost a year, until December 2017, to inform customers that the update slowed iPhone performance in an attempt to prevent phone-crashing power spikes.